 Voice of Ourselves: Are you jotting your notes in a notepad?
 (Hopefully your customers aren’t on a couch as you ask, “How long have you had these feelings?”)

-Advanced Voice of Customer: If you’ve never tried it, use a digital projector and display your notes for all to see… and watch what happens.
+Advanced Voice of Customer: If you’ve never tried it, use a digital projector and display your notes using a VoC tool for all to see… and watch what happens.

 Why: Not only will customers correct your notes on a real-time basis, they’ll feel like they’re in an idea-generation session and give you many, many more ideas.